arceval/431a1/README.md

 # 431a1

 Project in intellj idea, should open as is.
 May need to import external libraries if the project complains about jdk.

-IP and port are hardcoded, will need to be changed on the server/client.
+IP and port are hardcoded, will need to be changed on the Server/Client to the Server's ip and whatever is free on both.

-Deploy on two vms on the same network, compile Client and Server individually on each, then run Server and run Client respectively.
+Deploy on two machines, compile Client and Server individually on each, then run Server and run Client respectively.

+Written by Rohm and Korban